Mandarin Chinese Defense Language Proficiency Test (DLPT)

 Weedon Grant - University of Virginia East Asian Studies Department (Summer 2017)

 SELECT CONFERENCE PRESENTATIONS

-Organizer and panelist for War, Revolution, and Memory: How China and Korea’s Recent Past Haunts the Present, to be presented at the Association of Asian Studies Annual Conference, Boston, MA, March 2023.
+Organizer and panelist for War, Revolution, and Memory: How China and Korea’s Recent Past Haunts the Present, presented at the Association of Asian Studies Annual Conference, Boston, MA, March 2023.

-Discussant for panel Not Comfortable: Nation and “Comfort Women” Museums in East Asia, to be presented at the Association of Asian Studies Annual Conference, Boston, MA, February 2023.
+Discussant for panel Not Comfortable: Nation and “Comfort Women” Museums in East Asia, presented at the Association of Asian Studies Annual Conference, Boston, MA, February 2023.

 “From Regional to National: Northeastern Scholars and the National Discourse on the War of Resistance against Japan,” presented at the Wilson China Fellowship Conference, Washington, DC, March 2022.